TeaRex-coder/beast-extractor/README.md

 ## Disclaimer

 This repository is a fan project and is not affiliated with or endorsed by BEAST's original creators.
-This project does not re-distribute game assets, simply aiding players extract game assets from the macOS Apple Arcade version through a valid Apple Arcade Subscription.
+This project does not redistribute game assets, simply aiding players extract game assets from the macOS Apple Arcade version through a valid Apple Arcade Subscription.

-All rights to the original game content, including but not limited too Protocol Buffers, textures, fonts, meshes and audio files, are owned by Oh BiBi.
+All rights to the original game content, including but not limited to Protocol Buffers, textures, fonts, meshes and audio files, are owned by Oh BiBi.
 This project is primarily intended for archival purposes, not to infringe on copyright.

-If you are the copyright holder and believe this project violates your rights, please contact email me at [alexandre@boutoille.com](mailto:alexandre@boutoille.com).
+If you are the copyright holder and believe this project violates your rights, please contact me at [alexandre@boutoille.com](mailto:alexandre@boutoille.com).